Banana Pro

 Post-boot verification checklist

-- WiFi firmware loaded: dmesg | grep -i brcm to confirm the AP6210 driver initialized.
+- WiFi firmware loaded: run dmesg | grep -i brcm and confirm the AP6210 driver initialised.

 Troubleshooting common issues